ggicci/touweime/public/files/en/about.md

 then Xiao Ming’s fans can choose to "feed" Xiao Ming on Xiao Ming’s homepage at touwei.me.
 Completing the "feeding" operation requires a certain fee, and the fee will be paid to Xiao Ming to encourage him to persist in comic creation and sharing.

-## FAQ

-1. Can anyone register as a creator on the touwei.me website?
-How to register?

-   Yes.
-New users can click the login button in the upper right corner to register.

-2. Do I (creators) need to pay a certain amount of processing fees when receiving support from my "feeders" ?

-   No.

 ## Credit

 Thanks to the following creators for providing free materials for this site: